-(h) Based on a Schedule 13G, as amended (most recently by an amendment filed with the SEC on February 13, 2019) (the "Foss Schedule 13G").
+- (h) Based on a Schedule 13G, as amended (most recently by an amendment filed with the SEC on February 13, 2019) (the "Foss Schedule 13G") and subsequently filed Forms 4 (the most recent of which being a Form 4 filed with the SEC on May 12, 2020).
 The Foss Schedule 13G reports that Mr. Foss has sole dispositive and voting power as to the shares reported as beneficially owned by him and that such shares include 220,000 shares held as collateral in a loan facility at Comerica Bank.
 On January 3, 2017, Mr. Foss retired as officer, director and employee of the Company and entered into a shareholder agreement with the Company.
 Under the shareholder agreement, Mr. Foss has agreed, until the final adjournment of the tenth annual meeting of shareholders held by the Company after the date of the shareholder agreement, to cause all shares of the Company beneficially owned by him or any of his affiliates or associates to be voted in accordance with the recommendation of the Company's Board of Directors with respect to election and removal of directors, certain routine matters and any other proposal to be submitted to the Company's shareholders with respect to any extraordinary transaction providing for the acquisition of all of the Company's outstanding common stock.
-Based on the Foss Schedule 13G, Mr. Foss's address is 29777 Telegraph Road, Suite 2611, Southfield, MI 48034.

-(i) Based on the Apple Schedule 13G, shares beneficially owned by Mr. Apple consist of the following:
+Based on the Foss Schedule 13G, Mr. Foss's address is 29777 Telegraph Road, Suite 2611, Southfield, MI 48034. - (i) Based on the Apple Schedule 13G, shares beneficially owned by Mr. Apple consist of the following: